/ The Approach: Volume 1, Issue 7

 Chad Karr, an assistant superintendent Westham Golf Club in Moseley, VA, summed up his Green Start Academy experience in 140 characters or less on Twitter by posting a picture of his certificate of completion with this tweet: “Honored to be a #GreenStartAcademy alumni.
 This was a game changing experience.
 Thanks again @BayerGolf @JohnDeere.”

 The application process for the 2014 Green Start Academy begins in May.
-Visit backedbybayer.com/green-start-academy for more information as it becomes available.
+Visit backedbybayer.com for more information as it becomes available.

 Top Golf Course Superintendents Speak